QCD Effective Lagrangian and Condensation of Chromomagnetic Flux Tubes: Imaginary parts of the effective action

-To support this statement further one should consider not only quadratic fluctuations of the negative mode but also the nonlinear self-interaction of the negative mode \cite{Nielsen:1978nk, Ambjorn:1978ff, Ambjorn:1980ms,Flory:1983td,Savvidy:2019grj,Savvidy:2022jcr, Savvidy:2023kft, Savvidy:2023kmx}.
-The quadratic approximation of the effective action, that is, the one-loop approximation, becomes inadequate in this circumstance.
-The self-interaction of the negative mode was considered by Ambjorn, Nielsen, Olesen, Flory and other authors \cite{Nielsen:1978nk, Ambjorn:1978ff, Ambjorn:1980ms, Flory:1983td, Kay:1983an, Parthasarathy:1983ck, Kim:2016xdn}, who came to the conclusion that self-interaction eliminates the imaginary term in the effective Lagrangian in the chromomagnetic field when in addition to the quadratic interaction of the quantum fields (\ref{oneloopYMaction}), (\ref{oneloopaction}), (\ref{NOcontribution}) the nonlinear self-interaction of the negative mode is included.
+To support this statement further one should consider not only quadratic fluctuations of the negative mode amplitude but also its nonlinear self-interaction \cite{Nielsen:1978nk, Ambjorn:1978ff, Ambjorn:1980ms,Flory:1983td,Savvidy:2019grj,Savvidy:2022jcr, Savvidy:2023kft, Savvidy:2023kmx}.
+The quadratic approximation of the effective action, that is, the one-loop approximation (\ref{oneloopaction}), becomes inadequate in this circumstance.
+The self-interaction of the negative mode was considered by Ambjorn, Nielsen, Olesen, Flory and other authors \cite{Nielsen:1978nk, Ambjorn:1978ff, Ambjorn:1980ms, Flory:1983td, Kay:1983an, Parthasarathy:1983ck, Kim:2016xdn}, who came to the conclusion that self-interaction eliminates the imaginary term in the effective Lagrangian (see also Appendix D).